felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.1.0-dev.2 =
+= 2.1.0-dev.3 =

-(2019/06/25) Added a new "Step or Section" option in the Document SSO metabox for Schema How-To markup (Premium add-on).
+(2019/06/26) Added a new "Step or Section Information" option in the Document SSO metabox for Schema How-To markup (Premium add-on).

 = 2.0.1 =